• Skip to main content

 Let me tell you a little secret.
 My nickname as a kid was popcorn-head, because I was utterly obsessed with popcorn.
 So when I came up with this recipe for homemade vegan caramel popcorn without corn syrup, I was ecstatic!

-This caramel corn recipe tastes similar to Werther's caramel popcorn, like the kind you can buy at Epcot.
+This caramel corn recipe tastes similar to Werther's caramel popcorn, like the kind I admittedly became enamored with at Epcot.
 Plus this homemade caramel corn tastes way better than store bought versions, since it is warm and fresh.

-And if you're looking for more easy snack ideas, try 4 ingredient peanut butter oatmeal balls or chocolate and peanut butter frozen yogurt bark.
+And if you're looking for more easy snack ideas for a movie night or picnic, try 4 ingredient peanut butter oatmeal balls or chocolate and peanut butter frozen yogurt bark.

 Why This Recipe Works